FelixFourcolor/He-trusted-in-God/README.md

 Key: E-flat minor (transposed up 3 semitones from original)

-Tempo: quarter note = 150 bpm (about 30 bpm faster than a typical performance).
+Tempo: quarter note = 150 bpm (about 25% faster than a typical performance)

 Instrumentation:
-* Basso continuo is omitted.
 * Bassoon: transposed down 1 octave, played by didgeridoo
 * Double bass: played by bass
 * Viola: played by harp